Banknote: Vertical orientation

 Vertical currency is a type of currency in which the orientation has been changed from the conventional horizontal orientation to a vertical orientation.
-Dowling Duncan, a self-touted multidisciplinary design studio, conducted a study in which they determined people tend to handle and deal with money vertically rather than horizontally, especially when the currency is processed through ATM and other money machines.
+In 2010, Dowling Duncan, a multidisciplinary design studio, conducted a study in which they determined people tend to handle and deal with money vertically rather than horizontally, especially when the currency is processed through ATM and other money machines.
 They also note how money transactions are conducted vertically, not horizontally.
 Bermuda, Cape Verde, the Organisation of Eastern Caribbean States, Switzerland, and Venezuela have adopted vertically oriented currency, though Cape Verde has now reverted to horizontal orientation.

 Since 1979, Sri Lanka has printed the reverse of its banknotes vertically.
-Between 1993 and 2013, Brazil has printed banknotes of 5000 and 50000 cruzeiros reais and the first Brazilian real series of banknotes has the obverse in traditional horizontal layout, while the reverse is in vertical format.
-The 2018 Hong Kong dollar banknotes series too has the obverse in traditional horizontal layout, while the reverse is in vertical format.
+Between 1993 and 2013, Brazil printed banknotes of 5000 and 50000 cruzeiros reais and the first Brazilian real series of banknotes has the obverse in traditional horizontal layout, while the reverse is in vertical format.
+The 2018 Hong Kong dollar banknotes series also has the obverse in traditional horizontal layout, while the reverse is in vertical format.

 Early Chinese banknotes were also vertical, due to the direction of Chinese writing.

 The 2018 Canadian $10 bill featuring a portrait of Canadian civil rights pioneer Viola Desmond is presented in a vertical format.
 The Northern Irish £5 and £10 notes issued by Ulster Bank for 2019 were also presented in this way.

 Vending machines and banknotes

 In the late 20th century, vending machines were designed to recognize banknotes of smaller values long after they were designed to recognize coins distinct from slugs.
-This capability has become inescapable in economies where inflation has not been followed by introduction of progressively larger coin denominations (such as the United States, where several attempts to make dollar coins popular in general circulation have largely failed).
+This capability has become essential in economies where inflation has not been followed by the introduction of progressively larger coin denominations (such as the United States, where several attempts to make dollar coins popular in general circulation have largely failed).
 The existing infrastructure of such machines presents one of the difficulties in changing the design of these banknotes to make them less counterfeitable, that is, by adding additional features so easily discernible by people that they would immediately reject banknotes of inferior quality, for every machine in the country would have to be updated.